pfucile/raven/README.md

   ```

 ### Create the ikfast-plugin for your robot
 To generate IKFast plugin, follow the instructions in the following tutorial from ["Moveit"](https://ros-planning.github.io/moveit_tutorials/doc/ikfast/ikfast_tutorial.html).
-This method relies on a docker container for [Openrave](http://openrave.org/) which makes it staraightforward to create the plugin.
+This method relies on a docker container for [Openrave](http://openrave.org/) which makes it straightforward to create the plugin.
 But if you are interested ins understanding the exact process follow the tutorial for [Moveit Indigo](http://docs.ros.org/en/indigo/api/moveit_tutorials/html/doc/ikfast_tutorial.html) or [Moveit Hydro](http://docs.ros.org/en/hydro/api/moveit_ikfast/html/doc/ikfast_tutorial.html) or [this tutorial](https://choreo.readthedocs.io/en/latest/doc/ikfast_tutorial.html), which explains the process clearly.

 While generating the plugin use the [transform6d ](http://openrave.org/docs/latest_stable/openravepy/ikfast/#ik-types) type
 Now we need to copy the IKFast plugging we generated into the src folder of the workspace and then run the “catkin_make” command.